Xarthisius/mediagoblin_docker/README.md

 To stop using localfiles, just remove the `[[gmg_localfiles]]` entry from `mediagoblin_local.ini`, and revert the storage settings in the same file to the mediagoblin defaults.

 ## Port
-docker-compose.yml specifies the port that the web server is exposed on.
+`docker-compose.yml` specifies the port that the web server is exposed on, 6543 by default.

 ## Plugins
 To add additional plugins, add their dependencies to the Dockerfile, and an entry in `mediagoblin_local.ini`.
-Rebuild ($ docker-compose build) and update the database ($ docker-compose run --rm mediagoblin gmg dbupdate)
+Rebuild (`$ docker-compose build`) and update the database (`$ docker-compose run --rm mediagoblin gmg dbupdate`)

-# Running the container

-Create a user:

-    $ docker-compose run --rm mediagoblin gmg adduser --username <user> --password <password> --email <email>

-Run the site:

-    $ docker-compose up

 # Thanks